-In winter, wild animals and insects hunker down in log and leaf piles, nestle into tree bark, or bury themselves in compost heaps or mud.
-Some species, such as birds and squirrels, don’t hibernate, but struggle to stay alive – using up fat reserves just to stay warm.
+Most garden wildlife hibernates over winter, as food is in short supply and freezing temperatures make life difficult.
+Mammals, reptiles, amphibians and invertebrates hunker down in log and leaf piles, nestle behind tree bark, or bury themselves in compost heaps or mud.
+Some species, such as birds, small rodents and squirrels, don’t hibernate, but struggle to stay alive – using up fat reserves just to stay warm.

 Learn how to help wild creatures through the cold winter months, below.

-Frogs, toads and newts
+Help frogs, toads and newts in winter

 Insects readily hibernate in gardens.
 Bumblebees dig holes in the ground or rest in leaf litter, butterflies sleep in garages, sheds and between folds of curtains.
 Wasps, ladybirds and lacewings shelter under loose bark on logs and in cracks in door and window frames.

 Nearly half of all hedgehogs die during their first winter.
 Many starve, while those born in late-summer are often too small to hibernate, and so are unable to survive the cold weather.
 In mild winters, hedgehogs are prone to waking up, having been tricked into believing it is spring.
 They waste valuable fat reserves looking for food.